Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - Las Vegas' games this year have hit the over on two of four set point totals (50%).

-- When Las Vegas records more than 22.8 points, it is 2-1 against the spread and 3-0 overall.
+- Las Vegas is 2-1 against the spread and 3-0 overall in games when it puts up more than 22.8 points.

-- Las Vegas is 2-1 against the spread and 3-0 overall when the team piles up more than 350 yards.
+- In games that Las Vegas piles up over 350 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Raiders have turned the ball over three times this season, three fewer than the Bears have forced (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with the Bears.